onqtam/headjack/docs/why/CYBERNETICS.md

 > "We do not measure a culture by its output of undisguised trivialities but by what it claims as significant." - [Neil Postman](https://www.azquotes.com/quote/456296)

+> "The essence of strategy is choosing what not to do." - [Michael Porter](https://www.azquotes.com/quote/234635)

+> "People think focus means saying yes to the thing you've got to focus on.
+But that's not what it means at all.
+It means saying no to the hundred other good ideas that there are.
+You have to pick carefully.
+I'm actually as proud of the things we haven't done as the things I have done.
+Innovation is saying no to 1,000 things." - [Steve Jobs](https://www.goodreads.com/quotes/629613-people-think-focus-means-saying-yes-to-the-thing-you-ve)

+> "Focusing is about saying No." - [Steve Jobs](https://www.goodreads.com/quotes/455912-focusing-is-about-saying-no)

 ██████████████████████████████████████████████████████████████████